56 Street Multi-Use Pathway (6 Ave to Winskill Park)

 Share 56 Street Multi-Use Pathway (6 Ave to Winskill Park) on Facebook Share 56 Street Multi-Use Pathway (6 Ave to Winskill Park) on Twitter Share 56 Street Multi-Use Pathway (6 Ave to Winskill Park) on Linkedin Email 56 Street Multi-Use Pathway (6 Ave to Winskill Park) link

-Construction works for the 56 Street Multi-Use Pathway are scheduled to begin in July 2025.
+Construction for the 56 Street Multi-Use Pathway began in July 2025.
 The new pathway will be located along 56 Street between 6 Avenue and Winskill Park.

 • Street-lighting Upgrades